rehman000/CodeHub/README.md

 ### These enviornmental variables are neccessary for creating the database, and for the password reset functionality:

+This is using gmail's smtp protocol:

 <img src="Password_Reset.jpg">

+### Evidence that it actually works!

 ### To make sure this works enable this feature in your google account:
 - https://myaccount.google.com/lesssecureapps